SimpleNiQue/I4GxZuri/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This Project is a collaborative effort between I4G and Zuri to help young people kickstart their tech/ software development career.
+This Project is a collaborative effort between <a href="https://ingressive.org">I4G</a> and <a href="https://zuri.team">Zuri</a> to help young people kickstart their tech/ software development career.

 ### Built With